 If components were consolidated (including budget) to simplify reporting but maintained separate component narratives within the RPPR structure, may grantees “unbundle” the component budgets and structure them in a way that more closely aligns with their programs?

 Please include each programmatic component with its accompanying budget to accurately reflect your CTSA Program hub as presented in the competing grant application.
 Please use the appropriate titles for the RPPR components as indicated in the relevant funding opportunity announcement.

-The budget target amounts for the UL1, KL2 and TL1 should be based on the committed level as indicated in the most recent Notice of Award.
-Grantees are permitted to request to re-budget between the UL1, KL2 and TL1 components only during the RPPR type 5 submission/review process.
-When re-budgeting funds between components, the total award commitment for all three components should not exceed the total (UL1, KL2, TL1) committed level.
-The one exception to this is the NRSA stipend.
-The RPPR should be submitted using the most recently published NRSA policy guide (NOT-OD-16-047).
-Any policy announcements changing the NRSA rates after RPPR submission will be reflected by an administrative action by NCATS.
-Grantees should not re-budget funds from the UL1 or KL2 component to cover an increase in the NRSA rates.
-Any increase in the NRSA rates is considered an increase in award above the committed level.
+The budget target amounts for the UL1 and KL2 should be based on the committed level as indicated in the most recent Notices of Award.
+Grantees are permitted to request to re-budget between the UL1 and KL2 components only during the RPPR type 5 submission/review process.
+When re-budgeting funds between components, the total award commitment for both the UL1 and KL2 components should not exceed the UL1 and KL2 committed level.

 When a sub-award/consortium is added to one or more components under the UL1 RPPR, the system will not calculate the sum of sub-awards into the overall budget.
 Will the system carry over the sum of what is entered in the components boxes in section H.F.5?